 Sustainability risks are not a risk type in their own right, but can have a significant impact on existing risk types and contribute, as a factor, to the materiality of these risk types.
 Accordingly, asset-specific risks, market, counterparty and liquidity risks, as well as operational and other risks, are always considered in the context of the regular risk assessment of investment products, taking into account the physical and transitory risk drivers.
 At the corporate level of KVG, only operational and other risks come into play.
 The monitoring of sustainability risks is an integral part of KVG’s risk management approach.
 In this context, the risk analysis is reviewed, evaluated and, if necessary, adjusted at regular intervals, especially with regard to sustainability risks.

 Art.
-4 EU Disclosure Regulation – Transparency of adverse instances of sustainability impact at company level
+4 EU Disclosure Regulation - Transparency of adverse sustainability impacts at the level of the company

-The impact of one’s own actions on sustainability factors plays a central role both within start-up processes and in the inventory management of products, as well as in divestment decisions.
-KVG and CapMan take into account the primary adverse effects of investment decisions on sustainability factors.
-Sustainability factors include environmental, social and labour concerns, respect for human rights and the fight against corruption and bribery.
+The impact of one's own actions on sustainability factors plays a central role both in the start-up processes and in the portfolio management of the products as well as in disinvestment decisions.
+The KVG and CapMan take into account the main adverse effects of investment decisions on sustainability factors.
+This is done both for the design and management of financial products (KVG) and for investment services (CapMan), the latter as part of the appropriateness or suitability test for investment brokerage or investment advice.
+Sustainability factors are environmental, social and labour concerns, respect for human rights and the fight against corruption and bribery.

-In order to avoid adverse effects on the sustainability factors at company level, the LHI Group of companies, to which KVG and CapMan belong, has committed itself to the following principles of sustainability in its Code of Ethics:
+In order to avoid adverse effects on sustainability factors at the corporate level, the LHI Group of Companies, of which KVG and CapMan are members, has committed itself to the following principles of sustainability in its Code of Ethics:

 1 Corporate responsibility